If you send emails that are blocked or have problems with Gmail delivery, follow these guidelines to help them get classified correctly.

 Postmaster Tools provides metrics on reputation, spam rate, feedback loop, and other parameters that can help you identify and fix delivery or spam filter issues.

-Step 2: Make sure bulk emails get classified correctly
+Step 2: Make sure emails get classified correctly

 - Send consistently from the same address for each mail category.
 For example, always send promotional email from one address and financial transactions from another address.